 Useful time management techniques

-I invest in Index funds, Reits, Bonds and Stocks after building up sufficient emergency funds and buying my insurance
+I invested in Index funds, Reits, Bonds, Cryptocurrency and Stocks after I bought my insurance and built up my emergency fund.

-I started out with index funds.
+I started out with index funds with the intention to stay invested for the long run.
 It’s the ultimate solution for beginners who want investing to be efficient and simplified.

 Index funds are a smart investment because

-Investing your time to hone and pick up the necessary skills provide a greater ROI, than spending hours doing research.
-You probably might not have enough capital to make significant returns in your early 20s.
+We probably might not have enough capital to make significant returns in our early 20s.
 Therefore, the most efficient way to make money is through side-hustling and being good at your job.
+It is wiser to invest the time to acquire skills, build income streams and accumulate assets instead of researching which stocks to buy.

-This means that my savings rate could be even higher by eating out lesser.
-But I don’t compromise the quality of my life in order to reach F.I. earlier.
-I know I would be happier in spending on things and experiences that I truly value (food and travel).
+I don’t necessarily need to compromise the quality of my life in order to reach F.I. earlier.
+All I have to do is to spend on things and experiences that I truly value.

-Here’s how I manage the biggest expenditures: food, transport, shopping and housing.
+Here’s how I manage the typical expenditures: food, transport, shopping and housing.

-- Food: Bringing lunch to work and having my dinner at home at least 4 times a week saves me >$200 a month.
+- Food: Packing lunch for work and having my dinner at home frequently

--Shopping: I typically make my purchases annually/bi-annually on non-necessities.
+-Shopping: I plan for big purchases in advance and my purchases annually/bi-annually on non-necessities.
 I try to purchase quality items that can withstand the test of time and find alternatives (getting a iMac instead of a Macbook).

 We are conditioned to be consumers, with advertising messages telling us what we need to own in order to feel a certain way.
-Adopting the habit of consuming mindfully and letting it be ingrained into your lifestyle takes work.
+Adopting the habit of consuming mindfully and letting it be ingrained into your lifestyle is the first step to take towards saving up for rainy days.

 3) Psychology of Success